How to build a data model¶

 Create a valid schema file under

-To create the schema file, two important aspects of the schema need to be clear beforehand; i) the order and field lengths of each element in the data input string, ii) do the information in the data input needs to be organised into sections, like ICOADS .imma
+To create the schema file, two important aspects of the schema need to be clear beforehand; i) the order and field lengths of each element in the data input string, ii) do the information in the data input needs to be organised into sections, like ICOADS .imma data format.
+With this in mind, one can access all the schema file templates available from within the tool via:

 template_names = mdf_reader.schemas.templates()